-As Warrior launches tonight Friday 5th April on Cinemax in the US, James Kleinmann spoke to Bruce Lee’s daughter Shannon Lee for HeyUGuys about the new martial arts drama series inspired by her late father’s writings.
+As Warrior launches tonight Friday 5th April on Cinemax in the US, and to Sky One on the 25th of June, James Kleinmann spoke to Bruce Lee’s daughter Shannon Lee for HeyUGuys about the new martial arts drama series inspired by her late father’s writings.
 James also spoke to the series creator and executive producer Jonathan Tropper and his fellow executive producer Justin Lin about bringing Lee’s concept to the screen and recreating nineteenth century San Francisco Chinatown in South Africa where the series was shot.

 James Kleinmann: When did you first hear about your father Bruce Lee’s treatment for this television series and how did it finally make it to the screen nearly fifty years after he wrote it?

 Shannon Lee: “I’d always known that the treatment existed.
 It was part of the history of my family.
 My father had created this show and I knew the show hadn’t been made and that he hadn’t been cast.
 It wasn’t until I started to look after his legacy at the end of 2000 that I actually held the treatment in my hands.
 I wasn’t prepared at that time to do anything with it and I just thought ‘well, maybe one day I can get to this and make it into something.’
 Then about four years ago I got a phone call out of the blue from Justin Lin and we got together and he read it and said ‘we should make this the way your father wanted it to be made.’
 It just so happens that Justin is a good guy and he wanted to do it the right way.
 We got on well, collaborated really well and he had only the best interest in my father and his legacy at heart and so we started down the path to make Warrior.”